voidshine/dameo_book/Game02.md

 Draw!
 Well...
 That would be a fair result of such a battle!

-TODO: The reading flow is a bit odd here.
-"Let's go back...
-Diagram 27...
-But Ray refused this continuation..."

 Let's go back to diagram 27 from the real game.

 Diagr.
 27
 ![Diagram 27](chapters/Game02/LargeDiagram-027-50.png)

-But Ray refused this continuation or just didn't see it.
+Perhaps Ray simply did not see the continuation 26.f4g5.
 I think he was very tired by this moment and was prone to make drastic decisions.

 **26.g2a2?    ...**